The Broken Windows Theory Applies to Technical Debt

 We began the model building process by plotting the data and extracting some descriptive statistics (e.g., mean, variance, and median) to get a rough understanding of its distribution.
 We then created an initial model by choosing an appropriate distribution type and adding our essential predictors.
 We based this choice on whether the distribution type accurately described the underlying data generation process that produced the data and how well it fitted the empirical data.

-After adopting a distribution and basic predictors, we also had to set priors.
-We did this by using the default priors (suggested by the \texttt{brm} function of the \textsf{brms} package\footnote{We used version 2.15.1, \textsf{brms} can be found at \textit{\url{https://github.com/paul-buerkner/brms}}}) as a starting point and then tuned them until we had priors that allowed for reasonable outcome values.
+After adopting a distribution and basic predictors, we also had to set the prior probability distributions (priors) which encode our prior knowledge and belief into the statistical model.
+We did this by using the default priors (suggested by the \texttt{brm} function of the \textsf{brms} package\footnote{We used version 2.15.1, \textsf{brms} can be found at \textit{\url{https://github.com/paul-buerkner/brms}}}) as a starting point, and then tuned them until we had priors that allowed for physically possible outcome values.
 We also made sure that our $\beta$ parameters had priors that were skeptical of extreme effects.
 We did not encode any prior knowledge regarding the BWT into our priors since there appears to be no previous research on the subject in a software engineering context.

 When we had an initial model with appropriate priors, we had to determine which predictors to include in the final model.
 For the models describing the amount of introduced TD, where we wanted to infer causality, we did this by creating a set of possible predictors subject to the restrictions laid out in Sect.~\ref{sec:causal_analysis}.
 For other models, we used a more exhaustive set of predictors.